 In this review of Forevermark diamonds, we decided to take a closer look at whether they stand up to the marketing hype surrounding the brand.

 In my opinion, I would summarize Forevermark diamonds in one word; marketing.
 On their website, Forevermark promises their consumers that their diamonds are beautiful, rare and ethically sourced.
 They even claim that less than 1% of the world’s diamonds have the eligibility to become a Forevermark diamond.

 From the way their marketing team describes ForeverMark, it may sound like a big deal.
 However, the truth is, it isn’t.
 With the Kimberly Process and strict custom laws in place, it would be extremely difficult to find a conflict diamond even if you wanted to buy one.
 De Beers’s diamonds aren’t special and just about any other diamond you see in reputable stores can be just as rare, beautiful and ethically sourced.

 Perhaps the highlight of Forevermark’s marketing tactics lie in the Forevermark inscription which is performed using “highly confidential patented technology”.
 Unlike the usual laser inscription process used by gemological labs like GIA, the Forevermark inscription is only 1/20th of a micron deep and is found on the table facet.

-To me, this whole thing sounds like a gimmick.
+To me, this whole thing is just a huge and expensive marketing exercise.
 From a consumer’s point of view, the inscription doesn’t make the diamond more beautiful or change it in any discernible manner.
 From a practical perspective, the identification mark isn’t that any much different from those typically inscribed into the diamond’s girdle using lasers.